About the Feathers

 To Chris Maynard, each feather is a small bit of perfection.
 When birds shed or discard their feathers every year, he recycles them in his art.

-The feathers he uses are from private aviaries and zoos.
-Most feathers used are from birds not native to North America–even the crow feathers.
+The feathers Maynard uses are from private aviaries and zoos.
+Most feathers used are from birds not native to North America—even the crow feathers.
 The exception to using feathers from North America are those from turkeys and grouse.
-All shadowbox feathers are legal to have and sell.
+All feathers used in Maynard's artwork are legal to have and sell.